OpenInternet/saferjourno/content/case-studies/index.en.md

 McAllister, an experienced journalist who had previously made award-winning documentaries in Yemen and Iraq, had entered the country undercover at a time when the Syrian government had clamped down on visits from foreign journalists.

-Prior to his detention, McAllister had been in touch with a 25-year old Syrian dissident and computer expert, named “ Kardokh”, who had agreed to help put him in touch with other activists.
+Prior to his detention, McAllister had been in touch with a 25-year old Syrian dissident and computer expert, named Kardokh, who had agreed to help put him in touch with other activists.
 “Any journalist who was making the effort to show the world what was happening, that was a very important thing to us,” he told the Columbian Journalist Review.

 He agreed to be interviewed on camera showing his face as long as McAlllister blurred out his face before publishing.
 However, he soon became concerned about the lack of digital safety practices carried out by the journalist.
 He stated that he felt McAllister didn’t understand how aggressive the regime’s surveillance practices were.
 And while he and other activists took great steps to mask their identities using encryption, the activist saw that McAllister was not.
 “I started to feel that Sean was careless,” he said.
-He urged McAlllister to take more care with his communications and to encrypt his footage.
+He urged McAllister to take more care with his communications and to encrypt his footage.
 “He was using his mobile and SMS without taking any precautions,” he said.

 After McAllister was arrested, the Syrian activist community panicked.
 Kardokh immediately turned off his phone and fled, eventually arriving in Lebanon.
 Others who had spoken to McAllister also left the country and several of those who didn’t were arrested.
 “I was happy I didn’t put him in contact with more people,” Kardokh stated.